Understand Porn’s Effects on Women

 Spouses with Porn Issues

 Many Christian women are distraught when they discover that their boyfriend or husband is watching porn.
 Wives typically view porn use as Jesus did–as adultery.
 Jesus is clear that lusting in your heart after a woman who is not your wife is adultery.
 This feels like betrayal, especially if there has been lying and deceit to cover it up.
 The person who was supposed to be your protector has become your betrayer and it feels very unsafe.
 A wife’s response to this situation is a crucial part of the husband finding freedom.
+For more on this topic see the Married Couples section.

 Women, Trauma, and Violent Porn